elastic/oblt-playwright/README.md

 ## Running tests

 By default, tests run in headless mode.
 To launch browsers in headed mode, use the `--headed` flag.
+It is recommended to run tests during ongoing data collection.

 ### Run all tests

 Specify project name (`stateful` or `serverless`) in the test command.
 Example:

 ```